Anunnak80/Mentaverse-Music-Studio/README.md

 Mentaverse is connected with many very talented developers and coders, so building this studio will only be a matter of time and money.
 Where it gets harder is, to eventually make millions of users be active in there, on a daily basis.
 Only then, advertisers, and sponsors will be interested to join financially.

 But as I worked for a few door-to-door sales companies and as an account manager for some international investment companies in my younger years, I know how to add more excitement and action, by promoting it inside our community and to new investors.
-Besides this, I am also very confident that Income Island will attract many users, as they are already a big company, with many other established companies building in there.
 Another way to attract more users, is to collaborate with studio brands and do giveaways together, with for example, free plugins and other audio gear, from well known music companies.
 And all the song/remix contests and free workshops will also attract new users.